-- · political instability or the threat of terrorism, in particular in countries where our vendors source merchandise such as Taiwan and the Philippines; - · enhanced security measures at United States' and foreign ports, which could delay delivery of imports; - · imposition of new or supplemental duties, taxes, and other charges on imports; - · delayed receipt or non-delivery of goods due to the failure of foreign-source suppliers to comply with applicable import regulations; - · delayed receipt or non-delivery of goods due to organized labor strikes or unexpected or significant port congestion at United States' ports; and - · local business practice and political issues, including issues relating to compliance with domestic or international labor standards, which may result in adverse publicity.
+- · political instability or the threat of terrorism, in particular in countries where our vendors source merchandise such as Taiwan and the Philippines; - · enhanced security measures at United States and foreign ports, which could delay delivery of imports; - · imposition of new or supplemental duties, taxes, and other charges on imports;

+- · delayed receipt or non-delivery of goods due to the failure of foreign-source suppliers to comply with applicable import regulations; - · delayed receipt or non-delivery of goods due to organized labor strikes or unexpected or significant port congestion at United States ports; and - · local business practice and political issues, including issues relating to compliance with domestic or international labor standards, which may result in adverse publicity.

 The United States may impose new initiatives that adversely affect the trading status of countries where apparel is manufactured.
 These initiatives may include retaliatory duties or other trade sanctions that, if enacted, would increase the cost of products imported from countries where our vendors acquire merchandise.
 On March 30, 2007, the United States government announced that it would impose potentially significant tariffs on Chinese manufactured products.
-We will continue to monitor developments in this regard and will determine the impact of such action on our imports from China as developments occur.
+We have not yet determined the impact of such action on our imports from China, but will continue to monitor developments in that regard.
 Any of these factors could have a material adverse effect on our sales, revenues and results of operations.